I Am Alive: Plot

 The game takes place a year after a catastrophic disaster known as "The Event" wiped out 90% of the human race.
 The cataclysm continues to make itself felt by way of aftershocks and the toxic dust that hangs permanently within the half-collapsed cities.
 In the weeks and months after The Event, resource shortages quickly became peoples' biggest problem, a situation that has only gotten worse as time has passed.
 As the game begins, society has broken down into small pockets of survivors, some of whom want only to protect what meagre resources they have, whereas others are out to get everything they can.
 No matter their agenda, however, everyone is on guard and on edge, and everyone is capable of violence.

 The game opens with an unnamed man arriving in his home city of Haventon, hoping to find his wife, Julie, and daughter, Mary, whom he last saw just before The Event.
 Recording updates via a video camera, which are being watched by an unidentified person at some point in the future, he explains it took him almost a year to walk back to Haventon from "out east".
 When he gets to his apartment, he finds a note written by Julie in which she explains that she and Mary left shortly after The Event, hoping to make it to one of the emergency camps.
 She also tells him that she forgives him for everything.

 As he is leaving the apartment, he sees a small girl who he initially mistakes for Mary, before saving her from three hostile men.
 The girl, Mei, tells him that her mother went missing on a supply run and she gives him a walkie-talkie with which to speak to Henry, Mei's family friend.
-Upon arriving at Henry's apartment, Henry thanks the protagonist for protecting Mei, and asks him to retrieve a radio transmitter.
-Henry himself is unable to get it as he is confined to a wheelchair.
+Upon arriving at Henry's apartment, Henry thanks the protagonist for protecting Mei and asks him to retrieve a radio transmitter.
+Henry himself is unable to get it as he is disabled.